 Certain infections that affect the body, especially viral infections, can alter your taste buds and can cause an unpleasant taste in the mouth.
 Some of the common infections that may cause a bad taste include the following:

-- Respiratory Infections: Respiratory infections like tonsillitis, sinusitis, colds, ear infections, etc. can change the taste in your mouth.2
+- Respiratory Infections: Respiratory infections like tonsillitis, sinusitis, colds, ear infections, etc. can change the

 - Hepatitis B: This is a viral infection that affects the liver and causes inflammation.
 One of the early symptoms of this infection is a foul breath and a bitter taste in the mouth.3